sebastian-mora/ruse_website/blogs/ecs-attack-methods/index.md

 ![setup.png](https://cdn.ruse.tech/imgs/ecs-attack-methods/setup.png)

 At the top of the screenshot, we see the compromised worker running two containers and on the bottom, we see a second worker node with an Nginx container running on it.
 Now that we discovered the other workers' cluster-instance-id we can use ecs:DegregisterContainerInstance as permitted in the default policy.
-After deregistering the second worker node and given there are enough resources for our compromised node, ECS will reschedule the task.
+After deregistering the second worker node and giving there are enough resources for our compromised node, ECS will reschedule the task.

 ![dereg.png](https://cdn.ruse.tech/imgs/ecs-attack-methods/dereg.png)

-After deregistering the worker, give ECS will reschedule the tasks to our worker node.
+After deregistering the worker, ECS will reschedule the tasks to our worker node.
 After a few minutes run `docker ps` to see the new containers running on the host.

 ![reschd.png](https://cdn.ruse.tech/imgs/ecs-attack-methods/reschd.png)

-What is interesting about this is that when using the `--force` flag with deregister instance it does not stop the containers on that host.
+What is interesting about this is that when using the `--force` flag with a deregister instance it does not stop the containers on that host.
 As you can see on the bottom deregister instance the containers are still running.
 In the top terminal (our compromised host) the Nginx container was rescheduled properly and the original container is no longer tracked by ECS.

 ## SSM:StartSession

 This one I was a little bit surprised to find.
 I was reading the ECS documentation about best practices and I noticed a section that recommended limiting access to SSM start sessions.
-I found this odd but reading the documentation more I was able to find this article that explains that SSM start-session is used by `ecs:RunCommand`. https://aws.amazon.com/blogs/containers/new-using-amazon-ecs-exec-access-your-containers-fargate-ec2/.
+I found this odd but after reading the documentation more I was able to find this article that explains that SSM start-session is used by `ecs:RunCommand`. https://aws.amazon.com/blogs/containers/new-using-amazon-ecs-exec-access-your-containers-fargate-ec2/.
 Furthermore in the documentation for ecs-exec it is mentioned that sessions created using ssm:start-sessions will not be logged.

 ```
 While starting SSM sessions outside of the execute-command action is possible, this results in the sessions not being logged and being counted against the session limit.
 We recommend limiting this access by denying the ssm:start-session action using an IAM policy.
 For more information, see Limiting access to the Start Session action.